Billie Jean King Cup: History

 The first Federation Cup had attracted 16 entry teams, despite no prize money and teams having to meet their own expenses.
 When sponsorship became available, the number of teams expanded dramatically, first by the Colgate Group in 1976, and, from 1981 to 1994 by the Japanese communications and computer giant NEC.
 In 1994, there were 73 nations competing, with the host nation of a Federation Cup week was now being required to build a special tennis complex, giving rise to what became known as the Federation Cup "legacy".
 The additional costs of each event could be offset with the host nations viewing their involvement as providing an opportunity to boost their national game.

 For the 1992, a regional group qualifying format was introduced.
 In 1995, the event's name was shortened to the Fed Cup, and a new home-and-away format was adopted as per the Davis Cup, so that women could play for their country in their own country.
 There have been a number of smaller changes to the format since 1995.
 The format change implemented in 2005 incorporates an eight Nation World Group I and eight nation World Group II both playing home-and-away over three weekends throughout the year.
 Three regional groups compete and there are promotions and relegations based on results.

 The 2021 edition is set to have US$12 million in prize money.

 In April 2025, the sports betting platform 1xBet was named the Official Global Betting Partner of the event.
 The deal includes exclusive branding rights across qualifiers, playoffs, and finals until 2026, marking the first standalone betting sponsorship of BJK's history.

-Trophy

-Since 2010, the Billie-Jean King Cup has been restored each year by Thomas Lyte, British silverware manufacturers.
-The trophy, which was first crafted in 1963 and stands at a height of 42cm, returns to Thomas Lyte's London workshop annually for full repair and restoration work.